BTA-System/TurboBOS-kernel/CONTRIBUTING-EN.md

 BOS does not currently have strict style checks, but please try to follow these principles:

-- Use the format "[ModuleName] variableName" for variable names, e.g., "[MEM] counter".
+- Use the format `[ModuleName] variableName` for variable names, e.g., `[MEM] counter`.
-- Use the format "ModuleName_functionName" for function names, e.g., "[MEM]_size".
+- Use the format `ModuleName_functionName` for function names, e.g., `MEM_size`.
-- Add comments for key logic (Chinese is acceptable, but English is preferred for broader collaboration).
+- Add comments for key logic (Chinese is acceptable).
 - Keep functions short and focused on a single responsibility.
-- Do not introduce new external dependencies (such as extensions); if you have such a need, please inform the author.
+- Do not introduce new external dependencies (such as extensions); if you have such a need, please inform the authors.

 ---